Orm is short for Object

 The ORM always makes sure that query results are consistent.
 If you run a query that contains related models, a subquery will be generated to make sure the entire related resultset is fetched.
 Even if this means more records then the limit you have set will be fetched.
 This is because once you start manipulating incomplete resultsets, very bad things might happen to your related models.

-If you are absolutely sure you are not going to manipulate the results, for example because you need them for pagination only, you can use rows_limit() and rows_offset() instead, which will forces them on the entire query.
+If you are absolutely sure you are not going to manipulate the results, for example because you need them for pagination only, you can use rows_limit() and rows_offset() instead, which will force them on the entire query.